 MOD EUR/XXA28/35

 8.17 Where the use of a recorded assignment to a space station is suspended for a period not exceeding eighteen months, the notifying administration shall, as soon as possible, inform the Bureau of the date on which such use was suspended and the date on which the assignment is to be brought back into regular use.
 This latter date shall not exceed two years from the date of suspension.
-If the assignment is not brought back into use within two years from the date of suspension, the Bureau shall cancel the assignment from the Master Register and apply the provisions of § 6.33.
+If the assignment is not brought back into useADD 16 within two years from the date of suspension, the Bureau shall cancel the assignment from the Master Register and apply the provisions of § 6.33.

 ADD EUR/XXA28/36